dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-hybrid-clusters.md

 Affinity will be automatically set for `kubernetes.io/os=linux`.
 This will be sufficient for most users, as Kubernetes requires at least one Linux node pool.

-> **Note:** Dapr control plane containers are built and tested for both windows and linux, however, we generally recommend using the linux control plane containers.
+> **Note:** Dapr control plane containers are built and tested for both Windows and Linux, however, we generally recommend using the Linux control plane containers.
 They tend to be smaller and have a much larger user base.

 If you understand the above, but want to deploy the Dapr control plane to Windows, you can do so by setting: